swiftlang/swift-evolution-metadata-extractor/README.md

   > Will write output to `~/Desktop/my-metadata.json`

-- Use the value 'none' to supress output:
+- Use the value 'none' to suppress output:

   `swift-evolution-metadata-extractor --output-path none`